About the Journal

 If at any time during the editorial and/or review process, indications of forgery, data omission, duplication of submissions, or plagiarism is detected, the submission is returned the submitter(s) and due notification is made to their institution(s).
 All submissions to the journal are subjected to internal and external procedures intended to avoid plagiarism and the duplication of items.
 (A submission is understood as a "duplicate" if 75% or more of its content is substantially the same as that of a previous publication by the same authors).

 The Latin American Journal of Content and Language Integrated Learning was first published in 2008.
 From 2008 to 2010, the Editor was Betsy Otalora.
-From 2011, Carl Edlund Anderson has served as Editor-in-Chief.
+From 2011-2016, Carl Edlund Anderson served as Editor-in-Chief.
+From 2016-2020, Jermaine S. McDougald served as Editor-in-Chief.
+From 2021, Carl Edlund Anderson has again served as Editor-in-Chief.